dotnsf/bluecms/README.md

         - **-f(filename)** : insert documents' file

-            - You can ignore this parameter.
+            - You can omit this parameter.
 In that case, **documents.json** would be used.

             - Do not put spaces(blanks) between -f and filename.
 For example, -ffilename

             - You can refer documents.json file for this file's format.

-- You can bulk-delete all documents with following commands:
+- You can bulk-delete all documents(except for users and attachments) with following commands:

     - ``$ node bulk_docs.js -d``